tezos/tezos-mirror/.gitlab/issue_templates/issues.md

 ### Steps to reproduce

-Please provide the command that led to the issue.
 Copy and paste the command line and the output into the issue and attach any files we'll need to reproduce the bug.
 Screenshots are much harder to deal with because we cannot rerun your commands or see the entire setup.

 Whenever possible, provide the smallest amount of code needed to produce the bug dependably.
 If you cannot reproduce the bug, we likely will not be able to either.

 If you had a problem while trying to build Tezos from source, please include the output of `opam list -i` and any error messages that you saw while building.
 If you ran a second command which fixed the problem, provide us with the error you saw initially in addition to telling us how you fixed the bug.

 ### Logs

 Please include logs with your bug report whenever possible.

 On the alphanet, you can access the log from the node, baker, and endorser using the following commands:
 * `./alphanet.sh node log`
 * `./alphanet.sh baker log`
 * `./alphanet.sh endorser log`

 If you've encountered the bug when using the sandboxed node initialization scripts, there should be a file in the directory called `LOG.N`, where `N` is the number with which you started the node.
 Please attach that log to the bug report.

+Thank you for reporting this issue.